prakhar897/awesome-wordle/README.md

 [Pokle](https://poklegame.com/) - Wordle but you have to guess poker board cards

+[Quintessential](https://quintessential.fun/) - Wordle but you can only swap words.

 [Quordle](https://www.quordle.com/#/) - Same as Wordle, but you have to attempt four prompts simultaneously.

+[QWRTL](https://limpet.net/qwrtl/) - Wordle but Letter E is banished.

 [Redactle](https://redactle-unlimited.com/) - Wordle but you have to guess the complete wikipedia article.

+[Reversle](https://reversle.net/) - Wordle but the answer is already given.

+[Revertle](https://www.puppetsquid.com/revertle/) - Wordle but you're given a word and you've to make words without the given word's letters.

+[Scholardle](https://www.scholardle.com/) - Wordle for academic words.

 [Sedecordle](https://www.sedecordle.com/) - Wordle but you have to simultaneously guess 16 words in 21 tries.